Housing Technical Assistance Program

 Regional Early Action Planning Grants

-ABAG has launched the regional housing technical assistance program with the support of state funding from the State Department of Housing and Community Development (HCD).
+ABAG has launched the Regional Housing Technical Assistance (RHTA) with the support of state funding from the State Department of Housing and Community Development (HCD).
 The program’s goal is to assist local jurisdictions in adopting compliant Housing Elements, ensuring that Bay Area jurisdictions remain competitive for various state funding programs to increase housing opportunities.
 As the Bay Area’s Council of Governments, ABAG is eligible to receive funding from HCD through the Regional Early Action Planning (REAP) grants program on a population-based formula – totaling roughly $23.9 million.
 The funding will support work through the end of December 2023.

 This regional funding complements a total of almost $50 million in funding being provided directly by HCD to local jurisdictions in the Bay Area through SB 2 Planning Grants and the Local Early Action Planning (LEAP) grants program.

 The ABAG Executive Board approved the full program design and budget for the Regional Housing Technical Assistance (RHTA) Program, including over $10 million in local REAP grants at its meeting in November.
 The presentation and related documents are available.

 ContactHeather Peters, email@example.com for more information about local REAP funding allocations and Mark Shorett, firstname.lastname@example.org for more information about PDA Planning Grants.